 Other than MIR, NIR covers the measurement of overtone and combination vibrations of molecule groups, which result as the sum of the ground vibration occurring there.
 The resulting spectra are more difficult to interpret analytically due to the strong band overlap: Thus, software with mathematical-statistical and chemometrical methods (e.g. PCA, PLS) are used for evaluation.
 An important advantage of the NIR-spectroscopy is the easy handling – light can be transported through air or glass fibre almost everywhere.

-The numerous areas of application of the NIR-spectroscopy range from agriculture and the food industry to the chemical and pharmaceutical industries, biotechnology, polymer production, petrochemistry, etc. to the sorting of plastic materials during recycling.
+The numerous areas of application of the NIR-spectroscopy range from agriculture, feed and the food industry to process control in the chemical and pharmaceutical industries, biotechnology, polymer production, petrochemistry, etc. to the sorting of plastic materials during recycling.